 The importance and value of language learning

-While Mandarin has the largest total number of speakers worldwide (because of China’s large population), English is by far the most popular second language.
-The estimates shown in Figure 1 probably understate the true number of speakers of English as a second language because they include only countries with well-established groups that use English.
-If we were to add all the English learners around the world, the numbers would be some two to three times higher than shown (, p.
-98; , p.
-201).
-There is now compelling evidence that English has become the global lingua franca, the common international language of commerce and communications around the world.
-Mandarin (China), Hindi (India), and Spanish (Latin America) enjoy a dominant role in some regions of the world, but their influence is limited and they have fewer second-language speakers than native speakers.
-If English has any competition, it is French, but the competition is very weak.
-French shares with English the characteristic of being used more as a second language than as a first language (although the difference for French is very small) and of being spoken in many countries.
+While Mandarin has the largest total number of native speakers worldwide (because of China's large population), English is by far the most popular second language.
+There is now compelling evidence that English has become a global lingua franca, a common international language of commerce and communications around the world.
+Mandarin (China), Hindi (India), Russian (Eastern Europe and Central Asia), and Spanish (Latin America) enjoy a dominant role in some regions of the world, but their influence is limited and they have fewer second-language speakers than native speakers.
+If English has any competition, it is French, which shares with English the characteristic of being used more as a second language than as a first language and of being spoken in many countries.
 A hundred years ago or so, French was a dominant international language, but its reach has declined substantially.

-Many studies have also examined the labor market impacts of learning a country’s dominant language, mostly in Australia, Canada, and the US.
-These immigrant-receiving countries have censuses and surveys that include questions on language use and skills.
+Many studies have also examined the labor market impacts of learning a country's dominant language.
+Immigrant-receiving countries have censuses and surveys that include questions on language use and skills.
 Respondents assess their own language skills, generally on a scale that includes two or more skill categories.
 Not surprisingly, a major finding of studies that examine the acquisition of these countries’ dominant language is that knowing that language brings important returns , .
 Specifically, the earnings advantage is in the order of 10–20% for people who are fluent in the dominant language compared with those who are not.
 Similar returns are observed for learning the dominant language in countries where English does not dominate, such as in Israel and Germany.
 This finding suggests that immigrants adapt primarily to the situation of the national economy of their new country or residence and not just to the dominant international language.

 Linguistic diversity also has value

-The results so far clearly show that learning the dominant language is a good investment in human capital.
+The results so far clearly show that learning a dominant language is a good investment in human capital.
 If the primary motivation for learning a second language is the desire to communicate with more people, there should be a convergence toward a few languages or even just one.
-It is the case that many languages are disappearing: 367 languages have become extinct since 1950.
-As of 2012, of a total of 7,100 living languages, 916 languages are dying and 1,531 are in trouble .
+It is the case that many languages are disappearing.
+As of 2020, out of more than 7,000 living languages, about 3,000 are endangered .
 These figures seem to suggest that linguistic diversity is gradually decreasing.
 However, looked at another way, linguistic diversity can also be seen as increasing.
-As a result of globalization, more and more people find themselves in situations where they have to communicate with people who speak a language different from their own .
+As a result of globalization, more and more people find themselves in situations where they have to communicate with people who speak a language different from their own.
 One such situation arises from international migration, especially the rapidly rising migration from developing countries to developed countries.

 There is some evidence that the costs of linguistic diversity are relatively small, though they are difficult to estimate.
 For example, providing bilingual education may raise the cost of education by 4–5% compared with the cost of monolingual education, largely because additional teaching materials and teacher training are needed .
 However, this seems to be a burden that many people are willing to accept in order to transmit their language to the next generation.